olivierfriard/manuale-TUCC/elenco_campi.rst

-Nome del campo: MIRRI Ontobiotope term for the isolation habitat
+MIRRI Ontobiotope term for the isolation habitat
 ----------------------------------------------------------------------------------

 indice del campo: 248